rajku-dev/terminology_server_poc/README.md

-# ☀️ Terminology Server POC
+# ☀️ Terminology Server

-A proof-of-concept terminology server for managing and querying medical terminologies.
+A terminology server for managing and querying medical terminologies.

 ## Prerequisites